-- a) While 20% beam transmissions may be temporarily acceptable during setup or low-intensity operation (ie. transmission interlock being masked), the associated interlock should not be kept permanently disabled or forgotten once moving to high-intensity operation. - b) In order to self-protect sensitive beam screens, wire-grids and other similar devices, these devices would by-default create an extraction (or injection) interlock (↔ fail-safe logic) whenever they are inserted into the beam line or ring.
-However, these interlock could be masked if the 'SBF==true' and possible other additional beam mode requirements are fulfilled (e.g. not in 'STABLE BEAMS' or 'INTENSITY RAMP-UP', etc.).
+a) While 20% beam transmissions may be temporarily acceptable during setup or low-intensity operation (ie. transmission interlock being masked), the associated interlock should not be kept permanently disabled or forgotten once moving to high-intensity operation.

+b) In order to self-protect sensitive beam screens, wire-grids and other similar devices, these devices would by-default create an extraction (or injection) interlock (↔fail-safe logic) whenever they are inserted into the beam line or ring.
+However, these interlock could be masked if the

-Quality Management Document Type: Document Number: F-TC-C-07 Date: 02.10.2015 FAIR @ ES S Technical Concept Template Number: Page 13 of 15
+Quality Management Document Type: Document Number: F-CS-B-0003e Date: 2017-05-31 FAIR Common Specification Template Number: Q-FO-QM-0005 Page 14 of 16